skolbasov/p4.kolbasification.biz/README.md

 Restrictions:
 Only future events are supported for sync.
-Only primary calendar is supported.
+Only primary google calendar is supported.